ademcan/elastos-unity-wallet/README.md

 The React Native Elastos Unity Wallet repository provides all the necessary code to port the [Elastos](https://www.elastos.org/) wallet functionnalities to React Native.
 Developers can use the Elastos Unity wallet module to implement the Elastos wallet functionalities into their existing app.
 Elastos Wallet is used to manage private and public keys and to make transactions on the Elastos network including DID sidechain.

-## Getting started
+## Installation

-Due to the size limitation of npmjs.org, the Elastos Unity wallet module is actually available via git install from the npm command:
+You can install the react-native-unity-elastos-wallet using npm or yarn:
 ```
 ## with npm
 npm install github:cyber-republic/elastos-unity-wallet --save